GJBoth/Masters-thesis/source/06_Model_fitting.md

 \end{bmatrix}
 $$

 Increasing the size of the Sobel filter increases its accuracy and we've implemented a 5x5 operator.
 Implementing the derivative operation as a kernel method is also beneficial from a computational standpoint, as convolutional operations are very efficient.

-As the time derivative involves just one dimension, we make use of a second order accurate central difference scheme implemented in Numpy.
+The Sobel filter is usually applied to an image and hence is often said to calculate the image-gradient, but due to its separability is possibe to scale this method to an arbitrary number of dimensions.

 ## Step 3 - Segmentation

 In the case of the RUSH data, obtained images and movies often contain multiple cells.
 Each of these cells can be further segmented into two more areas of interest: the cytoplasm, which is were we want to fit our model and the Golgi apparatus.
 We wish to make a mask which allows us to separate the cells from the backgroud and themselves and divide each cell into cytoplasm or Golgi.
 Figure @fig:threeframes shows four typical frames in the MANII transport cycle.
 Note that no sharp edges can be observed, especially once the MANII localizes in the Golgi.
 No bright field images were available as well, together making use of techniques such as described in @rizk_segmentation_2014 unavailable.
 We have thus developed two methods which allow us to segment the image and the cells, based on Voronoi diagrams and the intensity.

 ### Voronoi diagram